THEY WERE POPULAR IN THE 1960s AND 1970s, BUT ARE PACKAGE HOLIDAYS STILL A THING IN THE INTERNET AGE? WE DECIDED TO FIND OUT.

 TOURING WITH TUI

-At Verona, the coaches were waiting to take us all to our hotels.
-This was very reminiscent of my Spanish experience – lots of tanned young people in uniforms with clipboards, trying their best to make sure that everyone boarded the right bus and that their luggage accompanied them.
+At Verona, the coaches were waiting to take us all to our Lake Garda hotels.
+This was very reminiscent of my Spanish experience: lots of tanned young people in uniforms with clipboards, trying their best to make sure that everyone boarded the right bus and that their luggage accompanied them.

 As with an airport supershuttle service, those travellers whose hotel happened to be the final drop-off point ended up spending a long time on the bus.
 But nobody seemed to mind.
 Lake Garda is so beautiful, and the pretty towns around it are quintessentially Italian.
-So it was a little like a free scenic tour.
+So it felt like a free scenic tour.

 For me, this is picture postcard Italy – stunning mountain scenery, beautiful old towns with cobbled streets, and gorgeous dreamy villas with lush gardens, huge wrought-iron gates and cypress trees lining their driveways.

-The Sportsman Hotel was quite a modern building, unlike the palatial old Grand Hotel Gardone* which I’d stayed in during the previous visit with my dad.
+The Sportsman Hotel was quite a modern building, unlike the palatial old Grand Hotel Gardone which I’d stayed in during the previous visit with my Dad.
+(I wrote about this trip in my separate post, Where to take your Dad on holiday).
 But it was very comfortable and nicely decorated.
 One of its best features was its private beach on the lakeside, which was a lovely place to chill out.
 The waters of the lake were warm and very pleasant to swim in.

-We were on full board, which was 3 meals a day, but the hotel offered packed lunches by prior arrangement for people who wanted to go out for the day.
+We stayed on a full board basis, which included 3 meals a day, but the hotel offered packed lunches by prior arrangement for people who wanted to go out for the day.
 The food was excellent and the staff were very professional and attentive.

 We really enjoyed exploring the local area, particularly the lakeside path which took us either to Bardolino to the south or Garda to the north.
 One day, we climbed up La Rocca, the nearby hill overlooking the lake which is a good way to get your bearings.
 The countryside up there is really pretty, with olive groves, orchards and lots of wild flowers.